 This process starts by taking precise measurements that will help guide the choice of implant size.
 Taking into account the frame of the patient’s body—is it narrow, wide, or something in between—I can zero in on a size that will create the fuller appearance she wants without looking unnatural.

 In addition to discussing patients’ cosmetic goals, it’s also important to have a conversation about their lifestyles.
 For example, are they physically active?
 If so, overly large implants may interfere with their enjoyment of running, playing sports, or exercising.
 These conversations help me create a tailored approach specifically for a patient’s body and overall goals so she is happy with the outcome.

-I often recommend the implant size that will provide my patients the volume increase they are desiring, but that will also provide them with long term results.
-Larger implants are heavier and this can lead to premature skin laxity and gravity related changes.
+I often recommend the implant size that will provide my patients with the volume increase they desire but that will also provide them with long-term results.
+Larger implants are heavier, and this can lead to premature skin laxity and gravity-related changes.
 We want our patients to be happy with their results for years to come.